-By now, you have probably heard of the Heartbleed bug that, because of a security vulnerability in OpenSSL software, puts users’ passwords at dozens of popular websites at risk.
+By now, you have probably heard of the Heartbleed bug that puts users’ passwords on dozens of popular websites at risk because of a security vulnerability in OpenSSL software.

-The depth and breadth of this bug is quite massive, and so we wanted to give our clients some advice on what to do, and any services of ours that may have been affected.
+The depth and breadth of this bug is quite massive, so we wanted to give our clients some advice on what to do and any services of ours that may have been affected.

 Next, for clients who host with Jackson Sky (on our servers at Media Temple), rest assured that the services we use at Media Temple (GRID and dv 4.0 Server) were not vulnerable or affected.